crispinalan/talkcalendar/README.md

 * Enable talking in Talk Options
 * Enable "Talk At Startup" in Talk Options to read out the date and event details for the current day when the calendar is started
 * Click on a calendar date with events
-* Press the spacebar to speak or use the speak menu item  to read out event start time, title, location etc.
+* Press the spacebar to speak or use the speak menu item  to read out selected event details.

 ### Help